 Pre-Requisites for Applicants: There is no pre-requisite to be in the Lab other than curiosity.
 Prior Lab members have come from over 20 different departments across Cornell.

 Schedule Conflicts: If you cannot attend the Food and Brand Lab workshop, we highly encourage you to consider applying for a Research Assistant position at the Lab (info below).

 Attend a Food and Brand Lab Workshop Recruitment Session!
 You'll learn more about the Food and Brand Lab, and get information on next steps in the application process.
 Recruitment sessions for the Fall Workshop (AEM 4020) take place during the previous semester, typically in March.
-The first compulsory recruitment sessions for the Fall 2016 semester have been scheduled for Monday March 14th and Tuesday March 15th, 2016 at 4:30pm in Warren B75.
+The first compulsory recruitment sessions for the Fall 2017 semester have been scheduled for Monday March 20th and Wednesday March 22nd, 2017 at 4:30pm in Warren 175.

 Questions?
 Contact us at: firstname.lastname@example.org